Chisolm, Clout, & Tanti Confirmed for CDR in FIM World Supercross Championship - Racer X

 The following press release is from SX Global, promoters of the FIM World Supercross Championship:

-Luke Clout, Aaron Tanti And Kyle Chisolm To Compete For Craig Dack Racing In FIM World Supercross Championship
+Luke Clout, Aaron Tanti And Kyle Chisholm Compete For Craig Dack Racing In FIM World Supercross Championship

 CDR Announces Lineup of Experienced Riders For FIM-Sanctioned Pilot Season with Clout Competing in WSX (450cc) and Tanti Racing in SX2 (250cc); Final Team Member to be Announced soon